maverickmath/ashuku/README.txt

 The following options for colors are available:

-color_default   -> normal text color
+color_default   -> normal color for values
 color_min       -> color for quantitative values below their "min" value color_max       -> color for quantitative values above their "max" value color_neg       -> color for qualitative values below 0